oracle-livelabs/oci-core/oci-fullstackdrs/failover-execute/failover-execute-ocw24.md

 ## Task 3: Validate the Failover plan

 1. From the plan execution details, verify the duration of each step, status, duration of the entire failover plan, etc. *It is essential to have successful completion of all steps*.
-In this example it took around **25 minutes** to complete.These timings will vary as it has depending factors like ATP Data Guard failover, compute launch,script execution etc.Use the **Expand all** button to expand all the steps and the **Collapse all** button for collapsing.
+In this example it took around **12 minutes** to complete.These timings will vary as it has depending factors like ATP Data Guard failover,compute launch,update load balancer,script execution etc.Use the **Expand all** button to expand all the steps and the **Collapse all** button for collapse.
 Use the view or download log option to see step execution details.

     ![drpg execution done](./images/phoenix-executefo-done-new.png)